wp-plugins/google-maps-widget/readme.txt

 For just about anyone who needs a map on their site.

 = It's not working!!!
-Arrrrrrrrrr =
+Arrrrrrrrr =

 A more detailed help is coming soon.
 Till then check 2 things: does your theme have wp_footer() function call in the footer and if there are any jQuery errors on the site.
 If you can figure it out open a thread in the support forums.